 It’s crucial to recognize when you’re not happy.
 You have to evaluate what truly makes you come alive and what you feel obligated to do.
+That could be playing Drift Hunters, going for a run or painting – it doesn’t have to be goal-related.
 Even if you have many dreams you want to turn into reality, it may be beneficial to your mental health to let go of the ones that are centered on your goals.
 You can’t stress about living up to expectations that aren’t necessarily achievable, especially within limiting time constraints.

 3. Having too many back-up plans to the future you truly want to create for yourself

 You do need a plan, and sometimes more than one.
 It’s highly important to be prepared when things don’t go your way.
 However, sometimes you might be adding on unnecessary tasks when you have an excessive number of back-up plans.
 The primary cause for this is the extreme fear that you can’t follow through with any of your plans that are higher priorities.
 This will undoubtedly pressure you to allocate your energy towards lesser things that aren’t relevant to your long-term goals because you’re so fearful of your true self not being enough in society.
 (Which is why you have created too many back-up plans in the first place!)